 They date from all the periods of al-Andalus (Umayyad, Taifa, Almoravid, Almohad, Nasrid…) and belong to many different areas (domestic, aulic, religious, defensive, urban, commercial…).
 All these elements still fascinate and attract our attention, as they have done over time, starting with the later Christian inhabitants who preserved and maintained them in many cases, to the Romantic travellers, and of course, ourselves.

-This exhibition shows what the architecture of al-Andalus was like through the existing cisterns, baths, mosques and oratories, minarets, houses, citadels, palaces, walls and towers, gates, bridges, cereal markets, etc., both in small towns and in the large cities of that time.
+This exhibition shows what the architecture of al-Andalus was like by setting the visitor in front of cisterns, baths, mosques and oratories, minarets, houses, alcazabas (citadels), palaces, walls, towers, gates, bridges, alhóndigas (grain exchange markets), etc., either located in small towns and villages or in the great cities from that period.
 All these spaces belong to our identity and are a delight and a pleasure for the senses.